faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

 WHEN|Seen|Not Seen
 EXTENT|Seen|Not Seen

 Analytical Troubleshooting works well in a team setting.
-Having some domain experts together with people from other disciplines and non-technical staff makes for a good troubleshooting team.
-Experts sometimes overlook asking the basic questions, and less informed staff can ask good clarifying questions that further shake out implicit assumptions in the problem specification.
+By having some domain experts, together with people from other disciplines, and non-technical staff, makes for a good troubleshooting team.
+Experts sometimes overlook asking the basic questions, and less informed staff could ask good clarifying questions that further shake out implicit assumptions in the problem specification.
 Hot customer problems can cause anxiety, so having the team come together to troubleshoot can ease tensions and build morale.
 Sometimes our customer can be invited to participate; that can often speed up the process and shake out even more assumptions.

 When troubleshooting as a team, we can just use a whiteboard divided up into a grid as above.
 Each person can be given a handout that enumerates the questions to ask for each box within the grid.